Starting a home-based ECE service

 - information from any relevant professional organisation or registration body

 - a risk assessment.

-More information on these requirements can be found at Vulnerable Children Act 2014 – early learning sector requirements.
+More information on these requirements can be found on the Child protection page.

 Educators are a key resource in a home-based education and care service.
 You may look for the following in potential educators: